zchn/j/about.md

 My [LinkedIn](https://www.linkedin.com/in/kevinchn) page is usually more up-to-date than this page.

-I am a Security Software Engineer at Google New York, working on Google's [Data Protection](https://youtu.be/K7EN-1FW8zY?t=32m9s) infrastructure to make sure all user data are properly protected.
+I was a Security Software Engineer at Google New York, working on Google's [Data Protection](https://youtu.be/K7EN-1FW8zY?t=32m9s) infrastructure to make sure all user data are properly protected.
 I got my Ph.D in [Computer Science](https://www.cs.berkeley.edu/)